Pinterest Hidden Image

 Don’t introduce a pacifier until breastfeeding has started to work if you plan to breastfeed.
 Sucking on a pacifier and breastfeeding are two different techniques, so the baby can get confused if you start too early with the pacifier.

-The general recommendation is to wait for a month after birth with introducing the pacifier if you plan to breastfeed.
+The general recommendation is to wait a month after birth before introducing a pacifier to your newborn baby if you plan to breastfeed.
 I did that with my first baby.

-With my second baby, the breastfeeding went so well that I tried to introduce a dummy when my newborn was less than two weeks old.
+With my second baby, the breastfeeding went so well that I tried to introduce a dummy the first time when my newborn was less than two weeks old.
 It didn’t work at all!
-Not that it interfered with breastfeeding, he just didn’t want to have anything to do with a pacifier.
+It didn’t interfere with breastfeeding or the milk supply; he just didn’t want anything to do with a pacifier.

 Actually, none of my babies were interested in a pacifier until they were 2.5 months old.